nicolasluevano/nicolasluevano/README.md

-### I built a buisness buying and selling storage lockers and now I build cool stuff on the internet
+### I built a buisness buying and selling storage lockers.
+Now I build cool stuff on the internet.

 <!--